How Does Lost Wax Casting Work?

 One of the main factors in that versatility is that bronze can be melted in a furnace, and poured as a liquid into moulds, allowing enormous freedom in shaping the metal.
 Early artisans quickly figured out that wax made for a perfect sculpting material, and that they could use it to create a much more intricate works than they could otherwise achieve.

-At Bronze Age Foundry, we can teach you to recreate this ancient skill for yourself with period-appropriate skills and materials, on a four-day residential course that’s full of Bronze-Age knowledge, experiences and secrets.
+At Molten Bronze, we can teach you to recreate this ancient skill for yourself with period-appropriate skills and materials, on a four-day residential course that’s full of Bronze-Age knowledge, experiences and secrets.
 Accommodation and food are provided, so all you need to bring is the enthusiasm to learn a new (very old) skill!

 How Lost Wax Casting Works

 For thousands of years before the discovery of iron, peoples in Europe, Asia and Africa made reference to using beeswax in metalwork, moulding and carving it into intricate shapes and then swapping it out for bronze.

 Lost-Wax Casting requires several steps, beginning with beeswax and ending with a bronze sculpture – and here’s how it can be done!

 First, beeswax is moulded and carved into the desired shape.
 This can be anything you’d like – and bronze-age craftsmen often created incredibly detailed and intricate shapes, like those seen on the Chinese jin pictured below.

 The wax would usually be moulded by hand, and carved with a small knife or appropriately-shaped wooden tool.
 It’s soft and easy to work, so this wouldn’t be too hard for the craftsman to accomplish!

 Once it’s been shaped, the wax is sprued with additional wax channels, which usually look like cones poking into the model – these will allow the bronze to be poured in to the mould cleanly.